Peter Smith, Master Lecturer

 Photoshop tools may not be used in this class to alter the meaning of an image.
 Cropping is not allowed, but you are required to straighten your horizon.
 Students will upload assignments to the class Smugmug account.

-Photo equipment is available for your use, but it is okay if you use your own DSLR camera. with storage card (minimum 32 gig).
-A 50mm lens or a zoom lens that can be set to 50mm is required for all assignments except for the final project where telephoto and wide angle lenses may also be used.
+You can use a DSLR camera or a Smart Phone.
+DSLR cameras will require a storage card (minimum 32 gig).
+A 50mm lens or a zoom lens that can be set to 50mm is required for all assignments shot with a DSLR camera, except for the final project when telephoto and wide angle lenses may also be used.

-Students are required to have a suitable laptop computer, a USB3 hard drive and a 32 gig media card.
+Students are required to have a suitable laptop computer and an external hard drive.
 A camera will not be needed until the second class.
 There are handouts available for all assignments.

 The New York Times ~ daily